Spring Garden Revival

 Post-Dethatching Stormwater Management in Compliance with Oak Brook’s MS4 Program

 Oak Brook participates in the Municipal Separate Storm Sewer System (MS4) program to protect the Lake Michigan watershed, in accordance with the Clean Water Act and Illinois EPA Water Quality & Watershed Management requirements.
-After dethatching, immediate stabilization of exposed clay soils is critical to prevent erosion and sediment runoff.
+After dethatching, exposed clay soils are highly susceptible to erosion and sediment runoff, which can impact stormwater quality.
 Best practices include:

-• Installing sediment barriers to protect storm drains Always avoid dethatching before heavy rain (check National Weather Service Chicago forecasts) and never work on saturated clay soils to prevent rutting and runoff.
-For further information on stormwater compliance, contact: Oak Brook Public Works Department
+• Sediment protection for storm drains (e.g., inlet filters) Scheduling dethatching should avoid periods when heavy rain is forecast within 24-48 hours (National Weather Service Chicago), and never be performed on saturated clay soils to prevent rutting and compaction.
+For further guidance on stormwater compliance, contact:

 1200 Oak Brook Road, Oak Brook, IL 60523